AdobeDocs/analytics-platform.en/help/components/filters/operators.md

 ---
 # Operators

 The Filter builder lets you compare and constrain values for components using selected operators.
-There are two categories of operators: [!UICONTROL Standard] and [!UICONTROL Distinct Count].
+There are two categories of operators: [[!UICONTROL Standard]](#standard-operators) and [[!UICONTROL Distinct Count]](#distinct-count-operators).

 ## Standard operators